handcraftedsoftware/pages/index.md

 <header>
     <div class="hero page-section">
-        <h1>Turning Ideas into Apps and Books That Inspire</h1>
+        <h1 class="section-header">Turning ideas into apps and books that inspire</h1>
         <p>
-            Creating unique iOS apps and engaging Amazon books to inspire and empower.
+            Creating unique apps and engaging books to inspire and empower.
         </p>
     </div>